Mandalay: Illegal Chinese immigration

-The 1980s fires augured a significant change in the city's physical character and ethnic makeup.
+The 1980s fires ushered in a significant change in the city's physical character and ethnic makeup.
 Huge swaths of land left vacant by the fires were later purchased, mostly by the ethnic Han Chinese, many of whom were recent immigrants from Yunnan.
 The Chinese influx accelerated after the State Peace and Development Council came to power in 1988.
-Many Chinese immigrants from Yunnan and, to a lesser extent, Sichuan poured into Upper Burma in the 1990s and many ending up in Mandalay, living illegally there.
+Many Chinese immigrants from Yunnan and, to a lesser extent, Sichuan poured into Upper Burma in the 1990s, and many ended up in Mandalay living there illegally.
 In the 1990s alone, about 250,000 to 300,000 Yunnanese are estimated to have migrated to Mandalay.
 Today, ethnic Chinese people are believed to make up about 40%–50% of the city's population that is nearly the same as the natives, and are a major factor in the city's doubling of population from about 500,000 in 1980 to one million in 2008.
 Chinese festivals are now firmly embedded in the city's cultural calendar.
 The Chinese dominance in the city center has pushed out the rest to the suburbs.
 The urban sprawl now encompasses Amarapura, the very city King Mindon left some 150 years ago.
 Mandalay celebrated its 150th birthday on 15 May 2009, at precisely 4:31:36 am.

-Most new immigrants from China in recent times move to Mandalay for business, and did not intend to settle there.
+Most new immigrants from China in recent times move to Mandalay for business, and do not intend to settle there.
 Being poorer, they rely on Burmese Chinese already in Mandalay helping them negotiate the local economic landscape.
 These "new Chinese" tend to settle outside Mandalay, as the central city's Burmese Chinese areas are too expensive for them.
 These areas become new Chinese neighbourhoods as they develop and are recognisably distinct from the older Chinese quarters.
 The cultural attitudes of Chinese businesspeople in Mandalay who view local Burmese to easy-going fuel tensions with local Burmese perceive the Chinese as condescending.